PRECIOUS-Gold down 1% and set for worst week in six months as dollar climbs

 Bullion has risen more than 17% this year, mainly driven by trade tensions and increasingly dovish monetary policy from central banks.

-Platinum dropped 0.6% to $924.28 and was on track for its worst week in nearly two months.
+Platinum eased 0.4% to $926.07 and was on track for its worst week in nearly two months.

-Palladium slipped 1% to $1,652.22 but the auto-catalyst metal was still set for an eighth consecutive weekly gain.
-(Reporting by Brijesh Patel in Bengaluru Editing by David Goodman)
+Palladium lost 0.3% to $1,663.12 an ounce but the auto-catalyst metal was still set for an eighth consecutive weekly gain.
+(Reporting by Brijesh Patel in Bengaluru Editing by David Goodman and Louise Heavens)